-I will confess that I am not informed as to just how far we should go in petitioning Congress or the President with reference to additional laws requiring an obligation or eath from an alien as he is about to land on our shores.
-I am not advised as to just what is being done and what value there would be in having printed copies of our constitution and those principles that we stand for used in so-called Americanization work.
-We suggest that the Committee on Good of the Order is so situated that they can take their time and give the matter proper consideration, and I move that such action be taken.
+I will confess that I am not informed as to just how far we should go in petitioning Congress or the President with reference to additional laws required in obligation or eath from an alien as he is about to lard on shores.
+I am not advised as to just what is being done and hat there would be in having printed copies of our constitution and those principles that we stand for used in so-caused Americanization work.

+We suggest that the Committee on Good of the Order is so we suggest that the chair time and give the matter proper situated that they can take their time and give the matter proper consideration, and I move that such action be taken.

-Past Division Commander Crowley, of New Hampshire: I can give you a little side light on that subject.
-It is a question that ought not to be passed on at this time, but it ought to be given consideration, because at one time I was appointed on a given consideration, because at one time I was appointed on a given consideration because at one time I was appointed on a given consideration because at one time I was appointed on a given consideration because at one time I was appointed on a given consideration because we had so many enforced in the new Immigration law because we had so many people in the last war that did not become citizens.
+Past Division Commander Crowley, of New Hampshire: Past Division Commander Clouder, of the Hampshire: I can give you a little side light on that subject.
+It is a question that ought not to be passed on at this time, but it ought to be given consideration, because at one time I was appointed on a committee that sent to the Secretary of State to have the law enforced in the new Immigration law because we had so many people in the last war that did not become citizens.
 Let it be enforced some way, sooner or later, and send those fellows that have been living here 50 or 75 years, and are not citizens, out of the United States.
 That is what we want.
 (Applause).